 While mint certainly can be started from seed, getting it to germinate and sprout can be a tricky process.
 We recommend that casual home gardeners simply buy a seedling, or take a cutting from an already established plant.

 To plant a cutting, place the stem in a glass of water until it sprouts roots, and then plant as you would a seedling.
-You may even be able to do this with mint that you purchase at the grocery store.
+You may even be able to do this with fresh mint that you purchase at the grocery store.

 When choosing a location for your mint plants, you’ll want to plan for some kind of barrier to keep your herbs contained.
 Mint will spread uncontrollably if you don’t set firm barriers, ultimately choking its neighbors.